|

 as competitively as you would have liked.
 You have been able to test your

-anaerobic endurance through a simple test, the Running-based Anaerobic Sprint Test (RAST), and have identified
+anaerobic endurance through a simple test, the Running-based Anaerobic Sprint Test (RAST) and have identified

-that you have a high fatigue index.
+a high fatigue index.
 As a result, you wish to focus your PEP on

 value.